 Tender Huang (黃騰浩) as Zhao Yu (趙宇).
-Having liked Tender since watching Xiao Hai Da Ren, I was looking forward to enjoy his performance in this one.
-His performance didn’t disappoint, but his character sort of confused me at one point of the story.
+Having liked Tender since watching Xiao Hai Da Ren, I was looking forward to enjoying his performance in this one.
+His performance didn’t disappoint, but his character sort of confused me at one point in the story.
 More on that later.
 I thought he was smart at first.
 And perhaps he was since he was a gifted person after all with his abilities to brew tea at such a young age and then making the business prosper later on where his father failed.
 Though I wanted to forgive him when it came to matters relating to the heart but I felt kind of too frustrated at times to sympathize.
 Or perhaps I was confused and impatient at the same time.

 Fu Xian Hao (傅顯皓) as the young Zhao Yu (趙宇).
 Great performance from the young actor.
 Totally could see the stubbornness still present with both actors as the character grew up, etc. Though I felt the kid was kind of arrogant at first, saying some things that could offend his father.
 And I was glad he become less arrogant in the later years.
 I’m sure he didn’t mean it in that way when he said if his father wasn’t around, he could take care of things YET it was a hard blow for the old man.

 Li Jia Ying (李佳穎) as Hu Xin Er (胡馨兒) aka Li Ya Ting (李雅婷).
 Seeing Li Jia Ying’s performances over several dramas, I was glad to see her finally being the leading girl.
-She’s actually one of those leading girls having acting caliber that rises above that of the second female lead.
+She’s actually one of those leading girls having an acting caliber that rises above that of the second female lead.
 She was really cute in here yet NOT too overly innocent.
 She was helpful and supportive but wasn’t so weak like her exterior.
 Several times, I was surprised at how Xin Er possessed so much strength to let go or let it be in front of others.
-Yes, she did hide and cried by herself yet it was understandable.
+Yes, she did hide and cry by herself yet it was understandable.
 She really put up a strong exterior in front of others.